 Frequent field monitoring with the yellow bowl helps to detect insects earlier.
 It is important to intervene with the verification method during the first eight days after detection.
-In case of early attacks, it is recommended to wait until the stem elongation stage before treatment.
+In case of early attacks, it is recommended to wait until the stem elongation stage beforeach up to 30%.
+SOLUTION